What Do Computer Science Professor Do?

 What education is needed to be a Computer Science Professor?

 How many years of work experience do I need?

-Those interested in being a Computer Science Professor may also be interested in:
+Those thinking about becoming a Computer Science Professor might also be interested in the following careers:

 - Sociology Professors